NSHipster/articles/_posts/2012-10-15-addressbookui.md

 At first glance, it would seem that there's nothing really remarkable about the Address Book UI framework.

 > Actually, in iOS 6, there are some _fascinating_ inter-process shenanigans going on behind the scenes with modal controllers like `MFMailComposeViewController` and `ABNewPersonViewController`.
-Ole Begemann has an [excellent write-up on Remove View Controllers in iOS 6](http://oleb.net/blog/2012/10/remote-view-controllers-in-ios-6/) that's definitely worth a read.
+Ole Begemann has an [excellent write-up on Remote View Controllers in iOS 6](http://oleb.net/blog/2012/10/remote-view-controllers-in-ios-6/) that's definitely worth a read.

 However, tucked away from the rest of the controllers and protocols, there's a single Address Book UI function that's astoundingly useful: